-All children are welcome to join in the first part of the service most Sundays.
-They get to enjoy a special “Time for Children” sermon before being dismissed for Sunday school.
-We have one Sunday School class for pre-k to 6th grade at the 8:30 service and multiple age-graded classes up to 8th grade at the 10:30 service.
+All children are welcome to join in the first part of the service.
+We have a special “Time for Children” sermon before children leave for Sunday school.
+We offer multiple age-graded classes up through 6th grade at the 10:30 service.
 We have Confirmation classes for our 9th graders, who are invited to join the congregation as full members each spring.

 Our Sunday school is a fun experience, and even kids visiting from out of town for the day or coming for the first time are welcome to attend.
 The material is taught in such a way that no child will feel as though they are “behind” any time they attend.